 Blackened Salmon with Pineapple Salsa and Coconut Rice

-Blackened Salmon with Pineapple Salsa and Coconut Rice is a healthy, flavorful meal that can be made in 30 minutes or less that the whole family will love!
+Blackened Salmon with Pineapple Salsa and Coconut Rice is a healthy, easy blackened salmon recipe that’s on the table in 30 minutes!

 Wild Alaska Seafood is a brand of seafood that I trust, and I turn to it for a variety of reasons: